 The Great Waterway Funding Partners:

-Event Partners: Tourism Kingston, Brockville Chamber of Commerce, Cornwall & Seaway Valley Tourism, Taste the County, Municpality of North Grenville, 1000 Islands Tourism, 1000 Islands Gananque Chamber of Commerce
+Event Partners: Tourism Kingston, Brockville Chamber of Commerce, Cornwall & Seaway Valley Tourism, Corporation of the County of Prince Edward, Municpality of North Grenville, 1000 Islands Tourism, 1000 Islands Gananque Chamber of Commerce